Salesforce Account Planning

 Over the decades the account planning process has become stale and ineffective.
 There are two primary reasons

 - Firstly, account planning methodologies have become too complex and theoretical.
-Most importantly, The account planning templates thrust down to the account managers are just a checkbox item filled once before the year and forgotten.
+Most importantly, The Salesforce Account Planning templates thrust down to the account managers are just a checkbox item filled once before the year and forgotten.

 - It's not that Account Planning is only tactical.
 Perhaps it’s more strategic now.
 Moreover, the strategy is in thinking of a better solution to the customer that they haven't thought about.
 Earlier the strategy was supplying to the customer’s defined strategy.